sharedmodules/Projects/README.md

-#StuffImake
-I hate everything here and I wrote it from scratch but I still hate it all.
+Stuff I make here but I hate it all